A Political Fable

 A Political Fable is a 1980 novella by Robert Coover.
-It was originally published, in slightly different form, in New American Review in 1968, under the title "The Cat in the Hat for President" and re-released under that same title in 2017.
+It was originally published, in slightly different form, in New American Review in 1968, under the title "The Cat in the Hat for President", and was re-released under that same title in 2017.

 Publication history

 Coover wrote the story during the time he wrote The Public Burning and finished it in 1967.
 He submitted the story to his editor Hal Scharlatt at Random House.
 Random House was also the publisher of Dr. Seuss and this parody of one of their most important authors and characters was strongly rejected: Coover was warned to not even try to publish the story anywhere.
 "Dr. Seuss was a multimillion dollar business for Random House, and they were taking no chances. ...There were no photocopiers in those days.
 Two typed carbon copies were about max for readability.
 I had sent the original and one carbon copy to Hal, kept the other one for myself.
 Hal didn't hesitate.
 He slipped his carbon to his friend Ted Solotaroff, editor of the new New American Review, who had already printed one of my stories in his second issue.
 'The Cat' appeared there that autumn in the fourth issue, just ahead of the elections."

 Dr. Seuss was asked to illustrate it.

 The story was eventually published in hardcover by Viking Press in 1980, and published in paperback in 2017, with a new introduction by Coover, by Foxrock Books, the publishing arm of The Evergreen Review.
 The lead quotation is the story of Clark, taken from One Fish, Two Fish, Red Fish, Blue Fish, which appears with the permission of Random House.